Peacehaven: Economy and retail

 Peacehaven is twinned with the French town of Épinay-sous-Sénart and the German town of Isernhagen.

 The Co-operative Meridian Shopping Centre is in the town.
-There is also a leisure centre, several pubs, coffee shops, cafés and restaurants throughout the town.
+There is also a leisure centre, several pubs, coffee shops, cafés and restaurants throughout the town, and a holiday caravan park on the eastern boundary.

 Religious buildings

 There are four churches in Peacehaven and one in Telscombe Cliffs.
 The Church of the Ascension, built by L. Keir Hett to replace Peacehaven's Church of England parish church, replaced a temporary building which had been built in 1922.
 The Roman Catholic Church, dedicated to the Immaculate Conception, was also founded in a temporary building in the 1920s, which survives as the church hall of the present brick church.
 There are also an Evangelical Free Church and a Kingdom Hall of Jehovah's Witnesses.
 Telscombe Cliffs United Reformed Church serves the population of both communities.

 Education

 The town has one secondary school, Peacehaven Community School.
 There are also three primary schools: Peacehaven Heights Primary School, Meridian Primary School, and Telscombe Cliffs Primary School and Nursery.
 The library in the Meridian Centre hosts various training talks for adults and educational activities for children, as well as hosting a regular citizens' advice bureau.